MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 - [Retrieve and Apply Filters](./filters)

   Describes how to retrieve and apply filters for an embedded dossier and shows the filter details for each filter type, with code examples.
 For example, you can apply different kinds of filters to a chapter in a dossier, either during execution or after a dossier has been rendered.
+Provides examples on how to retrieve filters and apply each different type of filter.

 - [Error Handling](./error-handling)